13th April 2026|In Children

 • Apply to the court for an order under section 8 Children Act 1989 on form C100. if an agreement cannot be reached.
 If there is an existing court order in place and the other parent is breaching it, you can apply to enforce the order.

-The court system is inundated and making an application could take several months.
-Sometimes it can even take a year for the matter to be fully determined.
-This does not mean that the court cannot make orders to allow for contact before the case is finished.
-However, this is only provided it is safe to do so and initial safeguarding checks have been carried out.
+The court system is inundated and making an application could take several months and sometimes over a year for the matter to be fully determined.
+This does not mean that the court cannot make orders to allow for contact before the case is finished provided it is safe to do so and initial safeguarding checks have been carried out.

 Disputed Allegations – How will they be addressed